FarhadGUL06/membership_seq2seq_attack/README.md

-# Membership Inference Attacks on Sequence-to-Sequence Models: Is My Data In Your Machine Translation System? (reproducere atac)
+# Membership Inference Attacks on Sequence-to-Sequence Models: Is My Data In Your Machine Translation System?

 ## Echipa